linearregression/splunk-phlow/README.md

 splunk-flowy-flowy
 ==================

-This is a Splunk configuration for consuming netflow v5,7,9 data.
+This is an application for consuming netflow v5,7,9 data using NFDUMP, iNotify, Binary-ASCII coverter, and Splunk!

 ### Overview